YKM's corner on the web

 This band receives infrared(IR) signals from the organisers and then displays the LED colour of their choosing.
 There is also an onboard accelerometer.
 After the event when the IR signals disappear, the (single-axis I believe) accelerometer will cause the Red LED to light up when a shock is detected.

-Here are the slides and the talk video on this subject I gave at Hackware v2.1.
+Here is the talk video on this subject I gave at Hackware v2.1.

 I had the opportunity to attend the Preview 2 (or rehearsal) of this event on 30 July 2016.
 Here are 2 videos of the wristband in action during the NDP Preview 2.